Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 A content strategy refers to the process of creating useful content as a medium to achieve your set business goals and meet your customers’ needs.

 For example, one of your business goals might be to increase traffic to your website or create awareness for your newly launched product or service.
 One great way to achieve that is by developing a solid content strategy that enables you to publish quality content that will not only drive traffic to your website but ultimately lead to sales.

 93% of online experiences begin with a search engine.

 A huge percentage of the people you’re writing for will use a search engine (like Google or Bing) at some point in their day.
 It makes sense to target them with SEO, right?

 *Editor’s note: Do you know where you’re starting from if you’re planning to run an SEO-first strategy?
-If not, grab our Improve Your Google Search Position dashboard which shows the pages with best opportunity to rank on page one.
+If not, grab our Improve Your Google Search Position dashboard, which shows the pages with the best opportunity to rank on page one.

 As G2’s Lauren Pope explains, “people need to be searching for your content in order to make it worth writing.”

-That’s why Josh Gallant’s team at Foundation Marketing think “the SEO strategy always comes first.”
+That’s why Josh Gallant’s team at Foundation Marketing thinks “the SEO strategy always comes first.”